pubkey/rxdb/orga/BACKLOG.md

 - optimization: merge $and operators
 - Use index for $regex query if possible https://www.mongodb.com/docs/manual/reference/operator/query/regex/#index-use

+## Add plugin for attachments compression

+Attachments can get quite big.
+Use compression when the api is available on firefox: https://caniuse.com/?search=compressionstream

 ## Add plugin for [Pocketbase](https://pocketbase.io/) replication